Last Updated on December 4, 2021

 Every Aldi fan has their favorite products they love to tell others about.
 It might be the “red bag” chicken or the halloumi fries.
 Or during the holiday season, it might be the Aldi spekulatius cookies.
-These cookies are sold under the Aldi Winternacht private label, which includes a variety of holiday cookies and chocolates.
+These cookies are sold under the Aldi Winternacht private label, which includes a variety of holiday cookies, chocolates, and classic German treats such as stollen.
 In the German language, winternacht means “winter night.”

 Winternacht Spekulatius Spiced Cookies cost $2.99 for a 21.16-package at the time of publication.
 This is a product of Germany.